-Regarding 1, it won’t last, if you are vaguely thinking like “ I want to be able to speak English!”
+As for number 1, it won’t last if you are vaguely thinking like “ I want to be able to speak English!”

-With this sort of attitude, you will probably be like… stop making progress at the point of having learnt the shape of F chord, when it comes to playing the guitar…
+With this sort of attitude, you will probably be like… stop making progress at the point of having conquered the shape of F chord, when it comes to playing the guitar…

-We never get serious until we are in great necessity.
+We never take things seriously until we are in great necessity.

-So, it’s important to find out the reason why you still need to learn to be able to speak in English while you live in Japan.
+So, it’s important to find out the reason why you still need to learn to speak English while you live in Japan.

-I check Twitter regularly and often get surprised to see lots of young people posting information to help each other, and the information is exchanged between different generations as well.
+I check Twitter regularly and often get impressed to find lots of young people posting useful information for sharing, and the information is exchanged between different generations as well.

 This is simply amazing, because the scene like this has only been developed over the last 15 years or so…

-Considering how fast things are changing within such a short period, and the fact that, with the globalization of the communication industry, there is practically no online borders between the countries as long as you can deal with things in English, it is quite obvious that…
+Considering how fast things are changing within such a short period (10 years, 20 years will be gone with lightning speed, seriously!), and the fact that due to the globalization of communication industry, there is practically no online borders between the countries as long as you are able to deal with things in English,

 the time we should individually regard ourselves as an “Earth person” (or simply mankind) before we regard ourselves as “Japanese” has come!

-And since “English” has been recognised and used as a “global language”, if you don’t speak “Earth language” as an “Earth person” you will end up missing out lots of opportunities.
+And since “English” has been recognised and used as a “global language”, if you don’t speak “Earth language” as an “Earth person” you will end up missing out lots of opportunities with your life.

 At the end of the day, whether you speak English or not will have a great effect on individual’s life, therefore, considering the future economic situation in Japan, we better learn to speak in English with urgency.

-Learning to speak in English with online courses could be one of the best ways, but I personally think that it’s important to have a sense of “living with English language” rather than “spending some time and money for learning to speak”.
+Learning to speak in English with online courses could be one of the effective ways, but I personally think that it’s important to have a sense of “living with English language” rather than “spending some time for learning to speak”.

 What I meant here is…

-So, essentially this is the core part of what I recommend people to carry out with the method of “soliloquy in English”, however incorporating this part as a habit into your daily life can be tricky for some people, I believe…
+So, essentially this is the core part of what I recommend people to carry out with the method of “self-talk”, however incorporating this attitude as a habit into your daily life can be tricky for some people, I believe…

-As for this issue, a tactic of appealing to the visual senses which I mentioned earlier will work effectively, so I will explain it with some examples in the next section.
+As for this issue, a tactic of “appealing to the visual sense”, which I mentioned earlier, will work effectively, so I will explain it with some examples in the next chapter.

 The things you can do to maintain new habit ②